hisco/create-regex/README.md

 ```
 # API
 The API is very simple and yet powerfull.
-The factory accepts mixins the you will be able to during create
+The factory accepts mixins that you will be able use during create

 ```js
   const regexFactory = new RegExpFactory({